 Public authorities will be consulted as part of any future public exhibition, including public transport and road authorities, education and service suppliers.
-Details of the Planning Agreement between the Applicant and Council is provided in the main body of the report and will be reported separately to Council in accordance with the Georges River Planning Agreements Policy.

 Q11: What are the views of State and Commonwealth public authorities consulted in accordance with the Gateway determination?